Ian is a full-blooded Filipino visual artist who loves to incorporate Pinoy myth and folklore in his work.

-The people of Tiwi, Albay in Bicol region of Luzon, also reported witnessing a golden ship sailing in the Nagas river that they believed is owned by a mysterious male figure they call Don Diego.
+The people of Tiwi, Albay in the Bicol region of Luzon also reported witnessing a golden ship sailing in the Nagas river, that they believed is owned by a mysterious male figure they call Don Diego.

 So who is Mangao?

-But why do they believe he is her husband?
+How come they believe he is her husband?

 The Real Cacao

 The stories surrounding Maria Cacao were based on an earlier pre-colonial Visayan deity named Magwayen or Maguayan/Magwayan —the primordial goddess of the sea and water.

 She's the female aspect of creation made by the supreme god Kanlaon to balance Kaptan—the sky god.
 In some of her myths, she's either Kaptan's wife or rival.

 Magwayen is the protector of fishermen and the Visayan counterpart of Aman Sinaya in the Tagalog pantheon, usually described as calm and nurturing but can be tempestuous and violent at times.

 The duality of her character mirrors that of the abundant and providing sea whose unpredictable terrifying outbursts also create dangerous giant waves and whirlpools.

 She is portrayed as a mature, naked woman who carries a budyong (conch shell) and surrounded by fish, whose waters also flow out into the realm of the spirits.